 She has many aliases: The Great Pumpkin Fairy, the Candy Fairy, the Sugar Fairy, the Trick-or-Treat Fairy, the Switch Witch.
 She takes all the treats your little ghouls and goblins leave for her after Halloween and exchanges them with a toy, book, or even cold hard cash.
 She uses the candy to construct her giant candy palace… or maybe she just takes it to her candy office and shares it with her co-workers.
 Who really knows?

 The Halloween Fairy is a contemporary tradition that some parents are relying on to unload all those fun-sized chocolate bars, Skittles, Dum-Dums, and Nerds from the Great Haul.
 But frankly, you don’t really need a Halloween Fairy to get all that sugar out of your house.
 Here’s a few options that will use all that candy for good, not evil.

-If you STILL have leftover candy after all this, there’s always some tasty recipes from Real Simple you can try!
+If you STILL have leftover candy after all this, there’s always some tasty recipes you can try!

 Stephenie has worked with and around books and authors for over 12 years, both at retail booksellers and public libraries.
 She is a rare Huntsville native, mother of two high-energy teens and two ridiculous dogs, spouse of one incredible guy, and eerily addicted to community volunteering.
 When she's not being the Executive Editor for RCM she likes to stalk her favorite authors online, cook with way too much butter, and conduct freelance marketing and SMM work.